'Tiger widows' shunned as bad luck in rural Bangladesh - France 24

 - 'Bring bad luck' -

-Rashida is heartbroken but unsurprised that her adult sons, aged 24 and 27, abandoned her and their too young siblings.
+Rashida is heartbroken but unsurprised that her adult sons, aged 24 and 27, abandoned her and their two young siblings.

 "They are part of this society after all," the 45-year-old said, as she wiped tears from her eyes.